JennysJam/blog/content/blog/logging.md

 +++
 title = "Thoughts on Logging"
 date = 2024-11-09
-description = "An overview of the C ecosystem and associated environment" slug="logging"
+description = "Thoughts on what application logging systems should add" slug="logging"
 +++